Jozo Zovko: Suspension

 According to Daniel Klimek, on 17 June 1992, Zovko met with John Paul II in Rome during the wars in former Yugoslavia and the pope said, "I give you my blessing.
 Take courage I am with you.
 Tell Medjugorje I am with you.
 Protect Medjugorje.
 Protect Our Lady's messages!”
 Mary Rourke wrote that Zovko also said, “the pope shook my hand, very firmly, and said ‘Guard Medjugorje, protect Medjugorje."
 According to Journalist Randall Sullivan, John Paul II received the nickname “Protector of Medjugorje” in Vatican circles as it was common knowledge in the Holy See that he loved Medjugorje.
 One of the ways he protected Medjugorje was by stopping a negative judgment on the apparitions from Pavao Žanić.

 Zovko continued to promote the apparitions, traveling around the world, especially in the United States.
 On 5 November 2002, Zovko began a speaking tour in the United States.
 On this tour, the director of the Basilica of the National Shrine of the Immaculate Conception in Boston, Walter Rossi, forbade Zovko to hold a mass there after receiving a letter from the bishop of Mostar, Ratko Perić.
 Perić described Zovko as a "disobedient Franciscan" who had been stripped of "every faculty" to serve in public ministry since 1989.
-Cooperman wrote that Peric "did not explain the reasons for Zovko's original censure, which was imposed by Peric's predecessor, now deceased."
+Cooperman wrote that Perić "did not explain the reasons for Zovko's original censure, which was imposed by Perić's predecessor, now deceased."
 The protesters handed out leaflets accusing Zovko of sexually molesting several women while in Medjugorje.
 According to Cooperman, Rev. Gerard A. Petta, the prayer service's organizer, said, "There is no credibility at all to the allegations of sexual abuse.
 It just doesn't exist."
 Zovko was not blocked from appearing anywhere else on his tour.
 In fact a few days later, Zovko held a sermon in Boston with no problems.